 The median fee per action will naturally rise (goal #5) as real transactions outcompete synthetic ones.
 However, when there is no more room for a single synthetic transaction in the lookback window.
 At that point, our reasonable confidence that a transaction will confirm within ~50 blocks begins to erode due to increasing mempool pressure.

-From there, miners are expected to act in their own self-interest by including higher-fee transactions first (goal #4), while users can choose to pay the standard fee or the priority fee based on their needs.
+From there, miners are expected to act in their own self-interest by including higher-fee transactions first (goal #4), while users can choose to pay the marginal fee or the priority fee based on their needs.

 Between this and ZIP-317's action-based accounting, griefing attacks should become expensive enough to deter attackers (goal #6).